Court bars NSCDC, interior minister from interfering with security guards – The Sun Nigeria

 Vincent Kalu

-In a judgment on June 8, 2020, Justice Taiwo O. Taiwo ruled that any person or corporate entity who employs more than one person to secure its private property must not necessarily engage the services of a private guard company, as canvassed by the NSCDC and Interior minister.
+In a landmark judgment on June 8, 2020, Justice Taiwo O. Taiwo, ruled that any person or corporate entity who employs more than one person to secure its private property must not necessarily engage the services of a private guard company, as canvassed by the NSCDC and Interior minister.

 Leave a Reply